-or manufacture your to your and obtaining to bottoming Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision We liaise with and visit where possible early years providers to help us prepare to support pupils with additional needs joining our school in Year R. 'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
-Students identified as possibly The SENCO attends annual statement & EHC reviews, TAC Meetings where possible of pupils staring school the following year R. 13 13
+Whole school approaches The universal offer to all students Additional, targeted support and provision Specialist, individualised support and provision We liaise with and visit where possible early years providers to help us prepare to support pupils with additional needs joining our school in Year R. 'Buddy' or peer systems are in place for students who are particularly vulnerable at transition.
+Students identified as possibly The SENCO attends annual statement & EHC reviews, TAC Meetings where possible of pupils staring school the following year R. The SENCO attends annual statement with the sentence of the sen 13